James W. Hutchins: The murders on May 31, 1979

 Troopers were thus unaware that two Rutherford County officers had been murdered and that the suspect was at large in his car.
-Had the SHP Asheville dispatch center been so alerted, they could have located vehicle registration records on Hutchin's vehicle and issued an all-points bulletin and description to regional troopers.
+Had the SHP Asheville dispatch center been so alerted, they could have located vehicle registration records on Hutchins' vehicle and issued an all-points bulletin and description to regional troopers.

-North Carolina State Highway Patrol Trooper Robert L. "Pete" Peterson, 37, a US Army veteran, who had served in combat in the Vietnam war.
+North Carolina State Highway Patrol Trooper Robert L. "Pete" Peterson, 37, a US Army veteran who had served in combat in the Vietnam War.
 He was deeply well-liked and respected as a poster trooper among fellow law enforcement officers and the local citizens.
 He was stopped at the McDowell-Rutherford county line on US Highway 221, talking to a McDowell County trooper.
 Peterson heard garbled radio traffic on the Rutherford County Sheriff's frequency on his scanner.
 At that time, local law enforcement and the State Highway Patrol used different radio frequency bands, so troopers often used personally-owned scanners in their patrol cars to monitor both.
 Though Peterson could not make out the radio calls, he felt something was wrong, and he drove south on US 221 towards Rutherfordton.

 Peterson radioed state highway patrol dispatchers in Asheville and asked them to call the Rutherford County Sheriff's Office and find out what was happening.
 State highway patrol dispatchers were not able to get through the overloaded phones at the dispatch center, due to the chaos at the Sheriff's Office.

 As Peterson entered the Rutherfordton city limits on US 221, Hutchins sped past him going north.
 Peterson turned and pursued, apparently thinking he was simply a speeder, unaware that the suspect had just murdered two sheriff's deputies.
 Peterson's last radio transmission to Highway Patrol Headquarters was to give his location just north of Rutherfordton and to say the suspect had fled on foot.

 At the time Peterson stopped Hutchins, communication between the highway patrol HQ and the sheriff's office was restored, and troopers realized that Peterson may have unknowingly encountered the killer of the deputies.
 Both on and off-duty troopers began to speed to his location when he did not check in again.
 Responding troopers found Peterson slumped by the driver's side of his patrol car suffering from a gunshot wound to the head.
 His patrol car was stopped on the northbound shoulder of a sharp curve on US 221, a distance behind Hutchins' car which was stopped near the tree line.
 Peterson's revolver was drawn and had been fired one time.
 His body position was consistent with using his vehicle's engine block for cover, a standard tactic for troopers.